Report: we have to change how we use land and produce food to fight climate change

 That’s particularly alarming when it comes to our food.
 Global warming has helped extend the growing season for plants in some parts of the world.
 But in others, the greater frequency of extreme heat and volatility of precipitation have damaged forests and food crops.
 Research also shows that more carbon dioxide in the air is making some crops less nutritious.

 Current farming methods can also degrade soil more than 100 times faster than new soil is formed.
-That’s fueling desertification, which will make the more than 500 million people more vulnerable to further changes in the climate.
+That’s fueling desertification, which will make the more than 500 million people living in degraded areas more vulnerable to further changes in the climate.

 With declining land quality in some parts of the world, farmers have to devote an increasing amount of resources to grow food: more energy, more fertilizer, more water.
 That is also creating more demand for new land, which then drives people to repurpose more pristine areas, according to the IPCC: